History, tourist information, and nearby accommodation

-Framlingham is an externally perfect moated 12th century castle.
-The castle consists of a curtain wall punctuated by 13 square towers.
+Framlingham Castle is an externally perfect moated 12th-century castle.
+The fortress consists of a curtain wall punctuated by 13 square towers.
 The curtain wall has remained in an exceptional state of preservation despite the castle's advanced age, and the renovations of later centuries, which saw Framlingham used as a school, a poorhouse, and a prison.

 Though the interior of Framlingham offers little to recall its days of power, the exterior, including the curtain wall and towers, offer a very enjoyable day out.
 Visitors can walk along the top of the castle wall, which is protected by railings.